nd-nuclear-theory/ndconfig/INSTALL.md

   <install_directory>/h2stat --verify doc/h2/h2v0/example/tbme-identity-tb-2-h2v0.dat
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the above, you may need to substitute the correct installation path for
+In the above, you will need to substitute the correct installation path for
 `h2stat`, e.g., `${MCSCRIPT_INSTALL_HOME}/${CRAY_CPU_TARGET}/shell/bin/h2stat`.

 The output should be something like this: